Key Takeaways

 - Sources — individual files or entire notebooks as PDF, Markdown, plain text, or ZIP

-- Chat conversations — your full AI dialogue with citations intact, as Markdown, PDF, or JSON
+- Chat conversations — your full dialogue with citations intact, as Markdown, PDF, or JSON

 - Artifacts — the Briefing Docs, Study Guides, and FAQs that NotebookLM generates